MariaRiosNavarro/bank-app/README.md

   );
 ```

-3 - Wrapp in main.js your root or your App with the BrowserRouter your App, Example:
+3 - Wrapp in main.js your root OR in your App with the BrowserRouter your App, Example:

-3a- in Root, inside StrictMode.:
+3a- Example in Root, inside StrictMode.:

 ```jsx
 import React from "react";